What's the news?

 BMW claims the new Touring has a 'striking increase' in dynamic sharpness, agility and handling precision, as well as optimised ride comfort.
 A range of chassis options will help enhance the Three, with items like M Sport suspension with a lower ride height, Adaptive M suspension, variable Sport steering, M Sport brakes and an electronically controlled M Sport differential with fully variable locking function all on the menu.

 BMW has confirmed that a model of 3 Series Touring that is further out than the 2019 opening salvo is a plug-in hybrid model, scheduled for summer 2020.
-Whether this will be a four-cylinder drivetrain, as in the old 330e, or the new six-cylinder PHEV running gear that's been used in the X5 xDrive45e and 745e models remains to be seen.
+This is expected to use a four-cylinder drivetrain, as in the old 330e.